1920 London: Plot

 Shivangi meets and pleads with Jai to help Veer.
 Jai finally agrees to go to London.
 Jai investigates the matter and discovers that Veer's troubles began upon receiving the strange locket.
 Jai proves about the possession to the doctors and the doctors agree to discharge Veer.
 At Veer's house, Jai makes Shivangi into reciting a spiritual chant to bind the spirit and Jai throws the locket into the Thames River.
 It is revealed that the locket was actually sent by Jai to get revenge on Shivangi for Jai's false imprisonment.
 Jai pretends to help but continues to inflict more pain to Shivangi.
 Shivangi confronts Jai about knowing the source of the locket and Jai admits everything to Shivangi.

-Shivangi reveals to Jai that Shivangi's father would have killed Jai if Shivangi didn't agree to falsely imprison Jai.
+Shivangi reveals to Jai that Shivangi's father would have killed Jai if Shivangi did not agree to falsely imprison Jai.

-After hearing the truth, Jai agress to help.
+After hearing the truth, Jai agrees to help.
 Jai traps the ghost in a bottle and buries the bottle in a graveyard but the ghost escapes and attacks Jai.

 Jai meets and asks help from his Guru.
 Jai's guru regretfully says that the ghost will not leave without taking a soul.
 Jai's guru directs Jai to an abandoned church where Jai and Shivaangi receive a pair of knives.
 Jai enters the other realm through a mirror.
 The ghost attacks Jai which also affects the real world.
 Jai recovers the locket and throws the locket to Shivangi through the mirror.
 Jai smashes the mirror to close the portal which traps Jai in the other realm.
 Shivangi burns the locket which destroys the ghost and Veer comes back to normal.
 Shivangi sees Jai smile peacefully from a shard of the mirror before the shard breaks.
 After two weeks, Veer and Shivangi find the letter from Jai.
 Jai had offered Jai's soul so Veer could be freed.
 Veer is touched and places Jai's photograph on a shelf along with other photos.